 The Government Certificate of Competency Program applies to federal contracts that include procurements involving Multiple Award Contracts and orders placed against Multiple Award Contracts, where the contracting officer has used any issues of capacity or credit (responsibility) to determine suitability for an award.

-The Government Certificate of Competency Program is in place to allow small businesses to qualify for specific contracts.
-If the contracting agency makes an adverse decision then the COC SBA Certificate of Competency Progam allows you to appeal a contracting officer’s determination that you cannot perform the contract.
+The Small Business Certificate of Competency Program is in place to allow small businesses to qualify for specific contracts.
+If the contracting agency makes an adverse decision then the SBA Certificate of Competency Progam allows you to appeal a contracting officer’s determination that you cannot perform the contract.
 The issue becomes when do you get to appeal?

 Government COC AND Referral to SBA

-The contracting officer must refer small businesses to SBA for a possible Certificate of Competency, even when the next bidder in line also is a small business under the following conditions:
+The contracting officer must refer the bidder to SBA for a possible Small Business Certificate of Competency, even when the next bidder in line also is a small business under the following conditions:

 - If the contracting officer denies an apparent successful small business offeror award of a government contract or order on the basis of responsibility.

-Referred Business’s Options: If your company is referred to the SBA for a Certificate of Competency determination, your company can then apply may apply to SBA for a COC.
+Referred Business’s Options: If your company is referred to the SBA for a COC determination, your company can then apply may apply to SBA for a COC.
 If you are a nonmanufacturing offeror on a supply contract, the Certificate of competency to the responsibility of the non-manufacturer, not to that of the manufacturer.